Clickcease

 An intimate area for purposes of this statute includes the naked or clothed genitals, pubic area, anus, buttocks, or female breasts of a person.

-Legal Consequences of Improper Photography in Texas
+Legal Consequences of Invasive Visual Recording in Texas

 • 180 days to 2 years in a state jail